acoupi/acoupi/docs/index.md

     ```

 ###  In development 🐳🐘🐝
 !!!
-Tip "Interested in sharing your AI bioacoustics model with the community?"
+Tip "Interested in sharing your AI bioacoustic model with the community?"

-    _acoupi_ allows you to integrate your own bioacoustics classifier model.
+    _acoupi_ allows you to integrate your own bioacousticclassifier model.
 If you already have a model and would like to share it with the community, we'd  love to hear from you!
-We are happy to offer guidance and support to help include your classifier in the _acoupi_ list of "ready-to-use" AI bioacoustics classifiers.
+We are happy to offer guidance and support to help include your classifier in the _acoupi_ list of "ready-to-use" AI bioacoustic classifiers.

 ## Navigate the docs 📖